An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

 using Poincar\'e duality.
-Therefore there is a unique homomorphism of abelian groups $w: K_0(\mathrm{Var}_k)\to\mathbb R$ extending the function $w(X) = \frac{e(X)n}2$ on smooth projective varieties over $k$, which we call the {\it total weight}.
-Since $\frac{e(X)n}{2}$ is an integer for $X$ smooth and projective, Theorem 3.1 of \cite{Bi} tells us that $w(X)$ is always an integer. \end{defn} \begin{thm} For every algebraic variety $X$ over $k$ we have:
+This gives a unique homomorphism of abelian groups $w: K_0(\mathrm{Var}_k)\to\mathbb R$ extending the function $w(X) = \frac{e(X)n}2$ on smooth projective varieties over $k$, which we call the {\it total weight}.
+Since $\frac{e(X)n}{2}$ is an integer for $X$ smooth and projective, Theorem 3.1 of \cite{Bi} tells us that $w(X)$ is always an integer. \end{defn}